eladAlfassi/CalculatorApp/readme.md

 ```
 http://localhost:8080/login
 ```
-enter your details and the calculator will appear.
+Enter your details and the calculator will appear.

 ## Making changes
 If you want to make changes in the app, make sure -as was mentioned- to rebuild it after making the changes.